raw-labs/compose-deployment/README.md

 To access the frontend, open a browser and go to [http://localhost:9000](http://localhost:9000) or `http://${PUBLIC_ADDRESS}` if you configured the proxy.

+### Configuration

+For convenience, the following environment variables can be set to control the memory and number of cores used by the system.
+These values are applied per user session:
+- `RAW_DRIVER_MEM` - Maximum heap size.
+Example value is `8g`.
+- `RAW_DRIVER_CORES` - Number of cores used.

 ## Logs